Tradewinds Airways: History

-Later history and closure
+Jetliners and schedules

-The company was taken over in 1977 by the Lonrho Group and began to replace the CL44's with used Boeing 707-320C freighters.
-With those aircraft, flights to Chicago and Toronto were begun.
+In 1977 the company was taken over by the Lonrho Group and began to replace the CL44's with second-hand Boeing 707-320C freighters.
+With these jetliners, flights to Chicago and Toronto were begun.
 A December 1983 Tradewinds timetable lists scheduled weekly nonstop flights between London Gatwick Airport and Chicago O'Hare Airport and also between London Stansted Airport and Khartoum as well as "split charter services" flights between London Gatwick and Accra (operated on behalf of Gemini Airlines) and also between London Stansted and Kano, Lagos, Mogadishu, Nairobi and Port Harcourt.

-Tradewinds previously operated twice-weekly scheduled services to Larnaca in Cyprus on behalf of Cyprus Airways, which eventually were operated by that carrier when they purchased CL-44 5B-DAN.
+Tradewinds previously operated twice-weekly scheduled services to Larnaca in Cyprus on behalf of Cyprus Airways, which eventually were operated by that carrier when they purchased a CL-44.
 Tradewinds then acted as the General Sales Agent, Flight Operations Department and Warehouse for scheduled cargo flying to Cyprus on Cyprus Airways' services.
-Although the scheduled carrier held licences for services from Cyprus to many other destinations in the middle east, including one to Dubai that regularly appeared in international schedule guides, the economics were insufficient for these services to take place.
+Although this carrier held licences for services from Cyprus to many other destinations in the Middle East, including one to Dubai that regularly appeared in international schedule guides, the economics were insufficient for these services to take place.
 These services were part of a major export drive by the Cypriot Government to supply northern Europe with fresh fruit and vegetable produce every night.
 As such, services would operate via Basle and occasionally Manchester.
-5B-DAN was maintained after sale by Tradan Engineering Ltd at the glider airfield of Lasham in Hampshire, a joint venture between Tradewinds Airways Limited and Dan-Air.
 Experience gained from these operations was utilised in Tradewinds' own scheduled operations, which led to the formation of another joint venture, Sudan Air Cargo with Sudan Airways, to operate twice-weekly Boeing 707 freighter services from London Gatwick to Khartoum.

 With the new services, the company grew to be the largest British pure cargo airline during the early 80's, but the Lonrho Group ran into financial trouble and was forced to sell Tradewinds to Homac Aviation.
-Lack of capital did not allow the 707 aircraft to be replaced when they became subject to new noise regulations and the airline ceased operations on September 28, 1990.
+Lack of capital did not allow the 707 aircraft to be replaced when they became subject to new noise regulations and the airline ceased operations on 28 September 1990.

+From 1981 to 1990, the airline was identified by the Bureau of Transportation Statistics code IKQ.